 Take away message: The graph on the right shows that AR5 process based ice sheet projections are optimistic and over confident when compared to views of ice sheet experts.
 To be fair they do mention a possible collapse scenario which could close the gap.were hugely criticized for being too conservative.

 Since the AR4 there has been great progress in ice sheet modelling but ice-sheet ocean interaction is still a major challenge.
 E.g. IPCC AR5 is still unable to give scenario dependent projections of the dynamic ice loss (see AR5 table 13.5) and it is unable to assess the probability of an Antarctic collapse.
 This lead them to exclude this possibility from the process based sea level projections in table 13.5, and only report the 'likely' range.

 The "best" picture of the full uncertainty in ice sheet mass loss projections is from the expert elicitation by Bamber & Aspinall (2013).
 Figure 1 compares how the AR5 "process based" ice sheet projections (table 13.5) compare to the views from this ice sheet expert elicitation.

-Another way to put it: AR5 ice sheet projections are incompatible with the views held by about half of ice sheet experts.
+Another way to put it: the central AR5 ice sheet projection are incompatible with the views held by about half of ice sheet experts.

 All projections have been scaled to 100 years.
 AR4 estimates are based on A1B but scaled with the RCP45/A1B ratio (=90%) from AR5 figure 13.10.
 Some assumptions on normality and covariance structure were necessary to derive 5-95% confidence intervals from the likely ranges reported in AR5 table 13.5.